martinvrbka/engeto_project_3/README.md

     Column 3: Submitt edenvelopes == Number of submitted envelopes Column 4: Valid votes  == number of valid votes Column 5: Voters  == number of voters
-    Column 6 - Last Column == Individual parties and number of voters (Specific number of voters not percentage)
+    Column 6 - Last Column: Parties == Individual parties and number of voters (Specific number of voters not percentage)

 List of functions: